vsch/stm8-multi-tasker/README.md

 # STM8-Multi-Tasker

-## Preemptive/Cooperative Round Robin Scheduler for STM8
+## Cooperative/Preemptive Round Robin Scheduler for STM8

-Stability: **Not Ready** **Work in Progress**
+Stability: **Not Ready** **In Development**

 Status: **Broken** **Do Not Use Yet**

 Version: **0.0**

-A tiny multi-tasker to allow threads with Stack context switching to be used on the STM8 micro processor.
+A tiny scheduler to allow threading with stack based context switching to be used on the STM8 micro processor.
+Implemented with [SDCC] in mixed C and assembler.
+Using CMake with [JetBrains CLion IDE].

-Minimal functionality for cooperative multi tasking, no global state preservation: less than 256 bytes of code and 8 bytes of data, with additional per task data needed: 6 + task's stack size.

-Minimal timer functionality of WaitTicks(uint16 ticks) for task suspension until number of clock ticks, will add: 261 bytes of code and 8 bytes of data.
-It will also increase per task use to 8
-\+ task's stack size.

-With All features enabled will bite off 34 bytes of data and a bit under 1k of code + per task use to 8 + task's stack size.

-Implemented with [SDCC](http://sdcc.sourceforge.net) in mixed C and assembler.
-Using JetBrains CLion environment.
 (TODO: Add Instructions on how to set it up to work reasonably well).

-Most of the core is written in assembler to reduce size.
-The SDCC compiler is not very efficient and I prefer to take time to optimize reusable code.
-C can then be used for specific projects with less concern for space.
+The core is written in assembler to reduce size.
+The [SDCC] compiler does not produce very efficient code for the STM8.
+I opted out to optimize reusable code so I can use C for specific projects with less concern for space.

+Minimal cooperative multi tasking is less than 250 bytes of code and 10 bytes of data, with additional per task data penalty of 6 bytes + task's stack size.

+With tick timer functionality to allow timed suspensions, less than 500 bytes of code and 18 bytes of data.
+It will also increase per task data use to 8 bytes + task's stack size.

+With All features enabled will clocks in under 1k of code, 34 bytes data + per task data use of 8 bytes + task's stack size.

-#### NOTE
+#### Multi Threading Caveats

 Any non re-entrant functions that are called with interrupts enabled will need to be protected from having one task's call interrupted and then another task making the call from another context.
 There are two ways of handling this:

-* Guard these functions with a Mutex to prevent another task from entering until the last task leaves.
+* Guard these functions with a Mutex to prevent other tasks from entering until the last task leaves.

 * If the location where the function/library stores its temp variables or global state is known